AdaCore/spark2014/lrm/source/subprograms.rst

    4. Additionally, if X is a formal parameter of an unconstrained array type, and X is mode "out", then the attributes X'First, X'Last, X'Length and X'Range may appear in a precondition aspect.

-.. todo:: Following the discussion under LA11-017 (the thread started by RCC on 26/10), we must document here the rules for consistency of globals in Global and Pre/Post aspects.
-   Essentially, if a global appears in the Pre or Post, then it *must* appear in a mode-consistent fashion in the Global aspect as well.
-Update: RCC proposes rules 5 and 6 above.
-TJJ, YM and/or SB to check it.
-Target: D1/CDR.

 .. centered:: **Static Semantics**